josmar-crwdstffng/angular/aio/content/guide/forms.md

 Angular uses the assigned name to register the element with the `NgForm` directive attached to the parent `<form>` element.

-The example added a `name` attribute to the `<input>` element and set it to "name", which makes sense for the hero's name.
+The example added a `name` attribute to the `<input>` element and set it to "name", which makes sense for the name of the hero.
 Any unique value will do, but using a descriptive name is helpful.

 1. Add similar `[(ngModel)]` bindings and `name` attributes to **Alter Ego** and **Hero Power**.
 1. You can now remove the diagnostic messages that show interpolated values.
-1. To confirm that two-way data binding works for the entire hero model, add a new text binding with the [`json`](api/common/JsonPipe) pipe \(which would serialize the data to a string\) at the top to the component's template.
+1. To confirm that two-way data binding works for the entire hero model, add a new text binding with the [`json`](api/common/JsonPipe) pipe \(which would serialize the data to a string\) at the top to the template of the component.

     After these revisions, the form template should look like the following:

     <code-example header="src/app/hero-form/hero-form.component.html (excerpt)" path="forms/src/app/hero-form/hero-form.component.html" region="ngModel-2"></code-example>

     *   Notice that each `<input>` element has an `id` property.
-        This is used by the `<label>` element's `for` attribute to match the label to its input control.
+        This is used by the `for` attribute of the `<label>` element to match the label to the associated input control.
         This is a [standard HTML feature](https://developer.mozilla.org/docs/Web/HTML/Element/label).

     *   Each `<input>` element also has the required `name` property that Angular uses to register the control with the form.